eric-erki/Deep-Video-Analytics/readme.md

 ### Installation & Overview

 For  quick overview we **strongly recommend** visiting [https://www.deepvideoanalytics.com](https://www.deepvideoanalytics.com) and going through the presentation

-** Note that the standalone OCR example has been moved to [/docs/experiments/ocr](/docs/experiments/ocr) directory**.
+The standalone OCR example has been moved to [/docs/experiments/ocr](/docs/experiments/ocr) directory.

 ### Architecture